 Then came cake and ice cream.

-Also this weekend, David finally lost his second tooth, a mere six months after losing his first one.
+Also this weekend, D finally lost his second tooth, a mere six months after losing his first one.
 I think he might be setting a record for the last kid on earth to loose his baby teeth.
 He was beside himself with excitement.

 Unfortunately, the “tooth fairy” forgot to leave money.
 He was very upset when he discovered the tooth in a baggy still lying beneath his pillow, and he said disparagingly, “I knew she wasn’t real!”